apache/daffodil-schema.g8/README.md

 sbt test
 ```

-This command generates a new project using the ``default.properties`` template
+For each of the layouts, this command generates a new project using the
-values and then runs the [SBT Scripted] commands defined in ``src/test/g8/test``
+``default.properties`` template values and then runs the [SBT Scripted]
-to validate correct generation.
+commands defined in ``src/test/g8/test`` to validate correct generation.

 ## License